Paseo del Volcan is an essential long-range need for our region.

-If you have any questions about this project and the on-going planning effort, please contact Sara Mancini at 768-3189 or firstname.lastname@example.org.
-If you would like Councilor Lewis to make a presentation at your neighborhood association please let us know when and he can make himself available.
+If you have any questions about this project and the on-going planning effort, please contact Councilor Lewis' assistant, Tony Duran, at 768-3189 or [email protected].

 Project Status Update